dplumly/Gender-Detection-Video/README.md

 # Gender-Detection-Video
- Using Face-api to detect gender/age and sevre video content
+ Using face-api to detect gender/age and serve video content.